 The soft science of criminal profiling refers to studying the nature of a crime and based on data states the possible personality and other characteristics of the offender.

-Behaviour Profiling was also applied to the case.
-The results indicated a white male, adult, high school graduate, divorced, and a loner.
+Behavior Profiling was also applied to the case.
+The results indicated a white male, an adult, a high school graduate, divorced, and a loner.
 However, the behavior profiling turned out to be wrong.

 6. High-Tech Military Surveillance Plane

 High-tech military surveillance planes were also used in the targeted area to capture bursts of flame from the gunshot.
 This is majorly monitored by heat sensors in real time.
 However, it doesn’t provide relevant information: